someengineering/resoto.com/docs/concepts/automation/index.md

    |  | pre_generate_metrics | Trigger event to hook into the system before the generate_metrics is performed. |
    |  | post_generate_metrics | Trigger event to hook into the system before the generate_metrics is performed. |

+3. Combine both: execute the command line when a specific event happens after the time trigger fired.

+   It is possible to define a time trigger and an event trigger for one job.
+The command line will be executed, once the time trigger and then the event trigger fires.
+This is useful if you want to execute a command line on a specific schedule, but only after a specific event is fired.

+   Example: You want to clean up your development accounts in a special way by the end of the business week - lets says Friday 10PM.
+You would define a time trigger that executes the command line every Friday at 10PM and an event trigger that executes the command line when the `cleanup_plan` event is fired.
+The command line would mark all development resources that should not run over the weekend or longer for cleanup.
+The combination of the two triggers makes sure, that you operate on the latest state of resources available after 10PM on Friday.

 ### Define Jobs

 If you made it this far, you know how to interact with the CLI and what a trigger is.
 Now we can combine both to define a job.